lucas-werner/examsIAPP/README.md

 The page will load the quiz automatically and start a three‑hour timer when you press **Start**.
 You can restart the quiz at any time using the **Restart Quiz** button that appears once results are shown.

+At the halfway point, the quiz pauses for a review screen displaying any questions you've flagged.
+Click the small flag icon next to a question to mark it for later review.

 ## Prerequisites

 The HTML file references Tailwind CSS and Google Fonts via public CDNs.
 Make sure your computer has internet access the first time you open `index.html` so that these resources can be fetched by your browser.